Forging Japanese knives

 Kaiten Toishi is the name for a large-diameter Japanese whetstone that rotates with an electric motor and passes through water.
 This machine had a huge impact on the production of Japanese knives.

 Only with the help of this stone is it possible to make traditional Japanese knives - janagibe, debe and usube.
-Knife manufacturers in Japan say that this is the most important step in making, 90% of knife performance is determined by adequate processing on this machine.
+Knife manufacturers in Japan say that this is the most important step in production, and up to 90% of the knife's performance is determined by adequate processing on this machine.

 The invention of this machine created a turning point from the focus on blacksmithing and pushed grinding to the forefront.
 In this sense, before the invention of the electric motor, blacksmiths did much more work with a hammer in order to grind as little as possible by manual methods.
 Today, when the machine moves the stone, most of the work is focused on grinding, and this is what led to the need for such a machine.

-The result of using the Kaiten Toishi stone is better knife geometry, easier penetration through food, a superior blade that not only cuts better, but also holds the blade much longer.
+The result of using the Kaiten Toishi stone is a better geometry of the knife, easier penetration through food, a superior blade that not only cuts better, but also retains its sharpness much longer.
 These are just some of the reasons why professionals prefer Japanese kitchen knives.